-While not the people from the story,
+While not the people from the story, these are young leaders we work with |

 Our encounters had a regular pattern: student “A” would explain the details of a situation she was worried about (with her church, family or boyfriend) and I would listen closely, trying to get as clear a picture of the issue as I could.
 Then she would ask me what she should do.
 Instead giving advice, I would try to help her think through the issues surrounding the situation so she could decide for herself what she should do.
 All the while she would continue pressing me for my opinion.